shantamsultania/30DaysofKotlinFinal/README.md

 You can view the full details of this program here -: [30 Days of Kotlin with Google Developers](https://eventsonair.withgoogle.com/events/kotlin)

 ## Highlight For Repository

-This Repository contains a CurrencyActivity that contains my final Submission that is a Application that can be used to detect and make the video feed of th camea into multiple forms like gray, edge and red to blue colour .
+This Repository contains a Image processing based appicaltion that contains my final Submission that is a Application that can be used to detect and make the video feed of th camea into multiple forms like gray, edge and red to blue colour .